bseltz-cohesity/scripts/sql/restoreSQLv2/README.md

 * -sleepTime: (optional) number of seconds to wait between status queries
 * -pageSize: (optional) number of search results to collect at a time (default is 100)
 * -dbsPerRecovery: (optional) number of databases to restore per restore task (default is 100)

+## Deprecated Parameters

+These parameters were in the previous version of the restore script but are now default behavior

+* -latest: if -logTime is not specified, then the latest PIT is now automatically selected
+* -useSourcePaths: if -mdfFolder is not specified, then the restore will try to use the original source paths
+* -resume: if -overwrite is not specified, and the target DB exists and was left in NO RECOVERY mode, then a resume recovery will be performed

 ## Always On Availability Groups